Security Engines - Click-Time Protection

 Forensics

-Each stage of the Click-Time Protection process is recorded for forensic and auditing purposes, from the original URL substitution event to the result of the time-of-click scan.
+Each stage of the Click-Time Protection process is recorded for forensic and auditing purposes, from the original URL replacement to the result of the time-of-click scan.

-Click-Time Protection processes the events as Malicious Url and Malicious Url Click.
+Click-Time Protection processes the events as Malicious Url Click and Proceed to Malicious Url.

-• Malicious Url Click event is recorded when the user clicks Proceed anyway in the warning page.
+• Proceed to Malicious Url event is recorded when the user clicks Proceed anyway in the warning page.

-Note - Malicious Url Click is available depending on your company’s policy.
+Note - Proceed to Malicious Url is available depending on your company’s policy.

 For multiple recipients, each URL click would generate an event.
 Events are aggregated by default.